Kunkgg/docker-anki-sync-server/README.md

 So I build the new repository for using anki-sync-server easier.

-I rebuild it with Chinese aliyun mirror.
+In the file `Dockerfile.cn`, I rebuild it with Chinese aliyun mirror.
 It is faster for me.

 ## Usage

+### The simple way

+On Linux, run the `run.sh` roughly, it will create a anki-sync-server container, listen port `27701`, mount anki-sync data on `$HOME/ankisync-data` directory.
+Of course, you can change the default port and data directory in `run.sh` manually.

 ### One-time setup